AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/run-report.md

 # Eseguire un rapporto

-Puoi eseguire qualsiasi rapporto a cui hai accesso in Visualizza.
+Puoi eseguire qualsiasi rapporto a cui hai accesso.

 <!--
 NOTE: ***Linked to Getting Started with Reporting.***This information is obsolete, because asynchronous timeline is not enabled for all customers (used to be included in the "Viewing a Cached Report" section): Some reports in Workfront can take a significant time to load.
 If your report takes longer than 30 seconds to load, your report is cached after it is finished loading, and a message is displayed in the upper-right corner of the page indicating that the report being viewed is a saved report from a specific time.